OpenStackweb/osf-website/src/pages/legal/antitrust-compliance-policy/index.md

 ##### VI.
 Competition.

-Nothing contained in this policy should be construed to prohibit or limit a Member from making, using, selling, marketing, or promoting products that do not embody or make use of OpenStack technology.
-Members are not required to exclusively use, announce, or promote OpenStack tools or specifications.
+Nothing contained in this policy should be construed to prohibit or limit a Member from making, using, selling, marketing, or promoting products that do not embody or make use of Open Infrastructure Project technology.
+Members are not required to exclusively use, announce, or promote Open Infrastructure Project tools or specifications.
 Members are free to design, develop, manufacture, acquire or market their respective products in any lawful way.

 ##### VII.
 Permitted Member Conduct